 New Group Forming

-Contact Julia Kinkel for developments.
+Contact Julia Kinkel for details and developments.

 COMMENTS FROM SMALL GROUP PARTICIPANTS